Create a Winning Career Portfolio: Examples and Tips on What to Include

 Do you get anxious knowing you don’t have one but need one?
 Bored or intimidated by the concept of making one?
 Or confused because what is a career portfolio, and why would you need one?

-We’ve also provided plenty of professional portfolio examples and more resources for taking the next steps with your career and personal brand.
+I’ve also provided plenty of professional portfolio examples and more resources for developing your career and personal brand.

 What is a career portfolio?